PanithanS/IntroAI/README.md

 # IntroAI
-This code was used to support the TA as an Artificial Intelligence class at SKKU.
+This code is for the TA in  the Artificial Intelligence class.